Subscription Modal Banner

 • Postal ID

-• Other valid IDs included on Pag-IBIG's list[6]
+• Other valid IDs on Pag-IBIG's list[6]

 2. Accomplish the Application for Provident Benefits (APB) Claim Form

-3. Submit the documentary requirements at the nearest Pag-IBIG branch
+3. Submit the Documentary Requirements at the Nearest Pag-IBIG Branch

-5. Wait for feedback on your application
+5. Wait for Feedback on Your Application

 When the verification is complete, Pag-IBIG will issue a Provident Benefits Acknowledgment Receipt (HQP-PFF-061)[7].
 This document will serve as proof of your submission and Pag-IBIG’s acknowledgment.

-Steps to Claim Pag-IBIG Contribution Online
+👉 How to Claim Pag-IBIG Contribution Online

 Check the steps below to guide you through the online claims process: